• Menu

 Regular monitoring is essential.
 Scheduled testing for bacteria, disinfectant levels, and other water quality parameters forms a documented record of system conditions, enabling early detection of potential problems before they escalate into system contamination.

-Public Water Systems:
+Public Water Systems Requirements

-• Must maintain a minimum detectable disinfectant residual of free chlorine of at least 0.3 milligrams per liter (mg/L) in all active parts of the public water system at all times for systems utilizing chlorine as a disinfectant, or maintain a minimum detectable disinfectant residual of at least 1.0 milligrams per liter of monochloramine in all active parts of the public water system at all times for systems utilizing chloramine as a disinfectant
+• Disinfectant Residuals: Must maintain a minimum detectable disinfectant residual of free chlorine of at least 0.3 milligrams per liter (mg/L) in all active parts of the public water system at all times for systems utilizing chlorine as a disinfectant, or maintain a minimum detectable disinfectant residual of at least 1.0 milligrams per liter of monochloramine in all active parts of the public water system at all times for systems utilizing chloramine as a disinfectant.

-• The owner or operator of a public water system with 100 or more service connections are required to provide a written record of a reported disruption in the water distribution system to the DEP within 24 hours of the occurrence of the disruption.
+• Disruption Reporting: Must give prompt public notifications and reporting of any water disruptions that could increase Legionella levels.
+The owner or operator of a public water system with 100 or more service connections is required to provide a written record of a reported disruption in the water distribution system to the DEP within 24 hours of the occurrence. []

+The law also mandates that the Department of Environmental Protection (DEP) create a publicly accessible database on its website for records of water distribution disruptions.
 Non-compliance with these requirements may result in investigations, additional disinfectant or testing mandates, and other corrective actions for the public water system.

-The Role of Water Treatment Professionals – Water Management Plans
+The Role of Water Treatment Professionals

 While facility management teams are on the front lines of implementation, developing a truly effective plan often necessitates specialized expertise.
 Partnering with experienced water treatment professionals skilled in Legionella prevention and water system management can provide invaluable assistance.
+These professionals conduct the initial system assessment, develop tailored control measures, establish monitoring protocols, and provide comprehensive training to facility staff.
+Ongoing support through regular testing services and assistance with corrective actions further strengthens long-term compliance and system safety.

 Sources